 Instructions

-• Bake the meringues for 1 hour.
-Turn the heat off and leave the meringues in the oven for at least 1 hour to preventing cracking.
+- Bake the meringues for 1 hour.
+Turn the heat off and leave the meringues in the oven to cool completely to preventing cracking.
 If you can, allow the meringues to cool in the oven overnight.

 Notes